frankshearar/Home/[Spec]-NuGet-Package-Signing-Client-Policy.md

 #### Changing of modes -
 1. Starting in a future release, NuGet will operate in accept mode for all users.
 2. In a following release NuGet client will allow users to change their NuGet package signing client policy as proposed in this spec.
-3. If, at some point in future, the default mode needs to be changed from accept to require, then it should be done only for new installations and with a new major version release as this will be a breaking change.

-### Timeline of NuGet.Org package signing and NuGet client policies-
-1. In a future release, NuGet client should have support for verifying repository signatures.
-At this point, NuGet client should perform repository signature verification on a package with valid repository signature.
-2. Starting in that release, if a source (NuGet.org) starts advertising that all of its packages are signed then NuGet client should assert that any package from that source are signed with a valid repository signature by one of the advertised certificates.
-3. In the next NuGet client release after NuGet.org has finished signing all packages, the client should assert that all packages from NuGet.org are repository signed by one of the advertised certificates.
-If the client is unable to reach NuGet.org, then it should use offline values of the last known certificates.
-If that is also unavailable then the client should fail in require mode but warn and succeed in accept mode.